High resolution optical imagers

 About Pléiades Neo

 - Comprising four identical satellites, the Pléiades Neo constellation will work hand in hand with the existing Pléiades satellites and the rest of the Airbus Earth observation satellite fleet.
-The highly compact Pléiades Neo spacecraft have a light weight, next generation silicon carbide optical instrument.
+The highly compact Pléiades Neo spacecraft has a lightweight, next-generation silicon carbide optical instrument.
 They also have laser comms inter-satellite links with SpaceDataHighway (EDRS) geostationary satellites to enable urgent acquisitions in just 30 to 40 minutes following a tasking request to swiftly respond to the most critical situations.

 • March 25, 2021: Payload preparations have begun in French Guiana for Arianespace’s next mission – which is to utilize the light-lift Vega in deploying the first Pléiades Neo constellation satellite and other passengers in a piggyback configuration.
 7)